mitk999/local_web_learning/README.md

 # How to watch learning history?
 If you play learning, log file is download in your local download folder.
 If you double click "./score_dashboard/log_collect_jobs/cat_logs.bat", log files is collected to "score_dashboard/logs" folder and deleted files from Donwloads folder.
-Then, click "information" score dashboard link.
+Then, click "information" score dashboard link and upload score_dashboard/logs file. you can watch score by each learningfile.